Investigating Potential Claims – FS Investment Corporation III – FSIC III

 Have you suffered losses investing in FS Investment Corporation III (FSIC III)?
 If so, the securities attorneys at The White Law Group may be able to help you recover your losses by filing a FINRA Arbitration Claim against the brokerage firm that sold you the investment.

-FS Investment Corporation III (FSIC III) is an investment offered by FS Investments (formerly known as Franklin Square Capital Partners).
+FS Investment Corporation III (FSIC III) is an investment offered by FS Investments.
 FS Investments often raises money through Reg D private placement offerings like the company did for FS Investment Corporation III.
 These Reg D private placements are then typically sold by brokerage firms in exchange for a large up front commission, usually between 7-10%, as well as additional “due diligence fees” that can range from 1-3%.

 Mackenzie Capital Management, a secondary market for private placement investments has just extended a tender off to purchase shares of FSIC III for just $5.00/share.
 Unfortunately for many investors, it appears that the tender offer price would represent a significant loss on their initial capital investment.

 According to Mackenzie, the company’s estimated net asset value is declining.
 The NAV was $8.22 per share as of December 31, 2017, or $0.31 per share lower than the valuation as of December 31, 2016.

 Unfortunately for investors, the share repurchase program is oversubscribed.
 “In a tender offer that expired in March 2018, 10.4 million shares were submitted for tender.
 The company, however, purchased approximately 2.9 million of these shares.
 Repurchases are only made quarterly.
 Thus, it is unlikely that you will be able to sell your entire investment through the company’s repurchase program,” according to Mackenzie’s offer.